 Architecht: Gene Hamm

-Considered to be the most challenging, the East Course, formerly known as the Grey Fox, covers hilly terrain with several doglegs cut through towering pines.
-Shot making is a premium on this well bunkered layout with characteristic elevated greens.
-Heavily guarded with deep bunkers, golfers find it important to position the ball on the proper side of the fairway to get the best approach angle to these slightly smaller greens.
-In the best condition it has been in over 10 years, the East course provides all level of golfers to a playable challenge.
-If you played this course several years ago, it is time to see it again, we think you will be pleasantly surprised.
+Grey Fox Course[nggallery id=16]Widely considered the most challenging course, the Grey Fox features hilly terrain, several doglegs and towering pines.
+The Grey Fox emphasizes shot-making with a well-bunkered layout with characteristic elevated greens.
+Golfers must avoid the sand and position the ball on the proper side of the fairway so that they get the best approach angle to the small greens.
+The Grey Fox is in the best condition it has been in over 10 years, providing all golfers a playable challenge.
+If you played this course years ago, it is time to return.
+You will be pleasantly surprised.

-Preferred by many Members, the West Course, formerly known as the Red Fox, offers wide manicured fairways and large elevated fast rolling greens.
+The Red Fox Course is the member’s favorite.
+Formerly known as the West Course.
+New Champion Bermuda greens were put in during the Summer of 2017, as well as some other course improvements.
+All of which have brought the Red Fox beyond expectations.
+This Pinehurst golf course offers wide manicured fairways and large elevated fast rolling greens.
 Water comes into play on 6 holes requiring forced carries from the back tees but with the option of going around the hazards from the forward tees.
 Fairway bunkers are strategically placed to grab the wayward shot and there is no lack of sand guarding the greens.
-This beautiful Gene Hamm design offers plenty of “bail out” places to avoid the most severe drop offs and deep faced bunkers.
-The G-6 hybrid bent grass greens hold shots well, but may confound even the best of putters with their characteristic subtle breaks.

-The West Course offers its fair share of risk/reward shots often daring the advanced players to cut corners or play it safe.
 The 2nd hole is the most difficult at Foxfire.
 With water on the left and a steep climb to a huge green with a deceiving false front, this par 4 plays much longer than the 408 yards on the scorecard.
 The longest hitters may attempt to carry the water, but they need to fly the ball over 260 yards to clear the hazard.
 The 12th hole measures 573 from the back tees with a tight second shot and a challenging uphill approach to a triple tiered green.
-Give the West Course a try and tell us about your favorite hole.